Greek Cuisine: 34 Traditional Greek Foods To Try

 Now that you know the word “saganaki,” you may be guessing that this is another typical Greek food made in a frying pan.
 Correct!

-It can be served as a starter accompanied by crusty bread, or it can be served as a main course with sides of Greek salad and potatoes.
+Garides Saganaki can be served as a starter accompanied by crusty bread, or it can be served as a main course with such sides as Greek salad or potatoes.

 One of the most popular Greek seafood dishes, Garides Saganaki